-To host or not host that is the question on many people’s minds!
+To host or not host is the question on many people’s minds!
 It seems as though every time we get comfortable with our new normal, 2020 throws us a new curveball.
-As if we all haven’t made enough sacrifices during Covid-19, we are now faced with the holidays approaching and the decision of whether or not to include “Uncle Mike” and “Grammy B” at the house for Thanksgiving dinner.
+As if we all haven’t made enough sacrifices during Covid-19, we are now faced with the approaching holidays and the decision to include “Uncle Mike” and “Grammy B” at the house for Thanksgiving dinner.

-We have certainly had to make lots and lots of sacrifices over the past 7 or so months during Covid-19.
-Now as the pandemic still lingers if not worsens, we have to make difficult decisions of whether or not to throw out past traditions and make room for new ones.
-Many are getting creative with thoughts of virtual potluck dinners including themes, games, and recipe swaps.
-But for most, a virtual holiday gathering just doesn’t seem splendid enough without getting out the fancy china and festive decorations.
+We have had to make many sacrifices over the past 7 or so months during Covid-19.
+Now, as the pandemic still lingers, if not worsens, we have to decide whether to throw out past traditions and make room for new ones.
+Many are getting creative with thoughts of virtual potluck dinners, including themes, games, and recipe swaps.
+But for most, a virtual holiday gathering doesn’t seem splendid enough without getting out the fancy china and festive decorations.

-The second best piece of advice from health experts is to practice safe hygiene and provide a sterile environment for your guests which means traditional organic house cleaning habits to prepare for holiday guests may be a thing of the past.
-As Covid-19 looms over holiday celebrations, it’s not enough to have shinny baseboards and perfectly placed pillows to impress guests.
-This year, the once considered “quick-clean” checklist is being replaced with recommendations of heavy-duty disinfecting of high traffic areas and sanitation stations.
-You may want to hire a professional cleaning company to tackle the excessive buildup and provide professional-grade, EPA certified cleaning disinfectants to kill bacteria and other germs.
-After all, they have had months to prepare and train in commercial cleaning and residential cleaning services for providing a COVID-19 free zone to all types of clients.
+The second best advice from health experts is to practice safe hygiene and provide a sterile environment for your guests.
+Traditional organic house cleaning habits to prepare for holiday guests may be a thing of the past.
+As Covid-19 looms over holiday celebrations, it’s not enough to have shiny baseboards and perfectly placed pillows to impress guests.
+This year, the once-considered “quick-clean” checklist is being replaced with recommendations for heavy-duty disinfecting of high-traffic areas and sanitation stations.
+You may want to hire a professional cleaning company to tackle the excessive buildup and provide professional-grade, EPA-certified cleaning disinfectants to kill bacteria and other germs.
+After all, they have had months to prepare and train in commercial and residential cleaning services to provide a COVID-19-free zone to all clients.

-While pure cleaning refrigerators, blinds, baseboards, ceiling fans, as well as vacuuming and mopping, are included on a holiday cleaning checklist.
-What may not have been considered in past preparation is switching out your air filters to help with indoor air quality.
-According to the EPA, replacing filters to an upgraded MERV-13 filter removes at least 85% of particles greater than 1 micron as they pass through the room’s HVAC system, which recirculates indoor air.
+While pure cleaning refrigerators, blinds, baseboards, and ceiling fans, as vacuuming and mopping, are included on a holiday cleaning checklist.
+In past preparation, switching out your air filters to help with indoor air quality may not have been considered.
+According to the EPA, replacing filters with an upgraded MERV-13 filter removes at least 85% of particles greater than 1 micron as they pass through the room’s HVAC system, which recirculates indoor air.
 You can also improve air quality by buying a certified HEPA air cleaner that is appropriately sized for the room.
 A HEPA filter can remove more than 99% of airborne particles that pass through it.
 If neither option is available, open windows to allow the fresh air to flow in and out.
 This dilutes the concentration of the virus.
 Fans can also be positioned to blow inside air out.
 Avoid blowing air around the room, which could spread the virus.